How California’s new privacy protections could affect all Americans

 - Companies must tell residents what types of third-party companies their data is being shared with.
 But if you want to know the actual names of those companies, you’ll have to request that information directly from the company.

-- Residents can opt-out of having their personally identifiable data bought or shared with third-parties.
+- Residents can opt out of having their personally identifiable data bought or shared with third parties.

 - Companies must reveal the types of personal data they have on a resident.
 But, again, you’ll have to submit a request.